Create and manage Load Balancer

 To change the state of Load Balancer to Operating, the server port you set for the Load Balancer must match with the Listening port of the bound server.

-The following is how to change the server's server port to Listening port.
+To change the server's server port to Listening port:

-2. Select the Load Balancer to change the listener setting and click the [Change Load Balancer Settings] button.
+2. Select the Load Balancer to change the listener setting and click [Change Load Balancer Settings].

-3. Edit the server port to match the server’s Listening port identically and click the [Add] button.
+3. Edit the server port to match the server’s Listening port identically and click [Add].

 • Once the setting is done, the status changes to Operating.